yousefelassal/quote-cron/README.md

 > That old law about 'an eye for an eye' leaves everybody blind.
 The time is always right to do the right thing.

 > All human wisdom is summed up in two words; wait and hope.

+> Nature takes away any faculty that is not used.